ibromurph/st-lawrence-fc/README.md

 **Join Us section** - This section details the training times in a table format and has a map of the training locations (using a Google maps).

 **Contact Us section** - This section includes a form, for players, coaches and volunteers to join the club.
 The form has validation checks on each field to ensure the something is entered and valid copy field is entered.
+On submission of the form, the user is directed to the official current slsf website homepage.
+This is a temporary measure.
+A future feature would include creating a submission-accepted page.

 ### Future Feature